DeveloperYouSchool/ai-devrel-field-notes/002-ai-is-my-editor.md

----
+# 002 – AI Is My Editor: Using the tool as a tool, not a crutch

-title: "AI Is My Editor"
+**Published:** "AI Is My Editor"
-id: 002-ai-is-my-editor
+**Author:** ChatGPT
-tags: [AI, writing, curriculum, workflow, DeveloperYou, tools]
+**Project:** DeveloperYou School – Field Notes
-summary: "A transparent look at how we're using AI as a developmental partner for our content."
+**Theme:** A transparent look at how we're using AI as a developmental partner for our content.

 ---

 > Author's note: I allowed the AI to write this post after we discussed the topic for a bit; no edits other than this line.

 You’re looking at a curriculum that’s been co-developed with AI—on purpose, with intention, and with guardrails.

 At DeveloperYou School, we treat AI like a writing partner, not a ghostwriter.
 Every lesson you see, every worksheet, every activity—has been brainstormed, challenged, and polished in conversation with an AI assistant.
 But make no mistake: the ideas, the philosophy, the pacing, the tone... that’s human.